 The retiree allowance is reduced on a pro-rata basis for annual income between EUR 20,967 and EUR 26,826.
 For income exceeding the limit of EUR 26,826 per annum, no credit is available.

-- Will the conditions for the increased retiree tax credit not fulfilled, then the normal retiree tax credit amounts to EUR 868.
+If the conditions for the increased retiree tax credit are not fulfilled, then the normal retiree tax credit amounts to EUR868.
 The retiree allowance is reduced on a pro-rata basis for annual income between EUR 18,410 and EUR 26,826.
 For income exceeding the limit of EUR 26,826 per annum, no credit is available.

 A monthly tax-free cash payment for children up to age 18, or up to 24 if still in school, or handicapped (up to age 25 under certain conditions), is granted by the government upon formal request.
 Family allowance (Familienbeihilfe) in Austria is only granted if no foreign entitlement to child benefit is given.